 Melinda M Livas

-Library resources for the Energy System students.
+Library resources for the Energy and Efficiency Institute researchers.

 Provides an overview of climate changes and its effect on business, society and the environment.

 Caters to those who need to know what’s happening to issues on Capital Hill.

 Designed to provide deep, broad and insightful coverage of the transformation of the Energy sector.